modidhaval112/SOEN_6611_Software_Measurement/README.md

 Collection of metrics from software systems.
 In context of the project, perform analytics on software metrics by collecting metrics from Open-Source Systems and conducting empirical studies.

+**Folder Contents:**
+- Analysis Output : Contains the analysis notebooks in .html format
+- data : Contains data for analysis.
+- plots : Contains auto generated project folders and their respective plots.
+- docs : All the documents refered and created for project.

+**Notes:**
+- Data reading and cleaning functions are customly written.
+- These functions have been separated into a different file "functions.py"

 **REQUIREMENTS:**